 Photo Credit: COSAFA Media

-Highlights from the final are below from COSAFA TV.
+Video of the penalty kick shootout is below from COSAFA TV.